AmirHoseinSafari/LRCN-drug-resistance/README.md

 ### pipe_line_gene.py:

-This is the main class for running the models on the gene-based dataset, it simply loads the data using "data_preprocess.process()" and then run the proper model on it.
+This is the main class for running the models on the gene-based dataset. it simply loads the data using "data_preprocess.process()" and then run the proper model on it.

 ### pipe_line.py:

-This is the main class for running the models on the SNP-based dataset, it simply loads the data using "data_preprocess.process()" and then run the proper model on it.
+This is the main class for running the models on the SNP-based dataset. it starts by loading the data using "data_preprocess.process()".
+Then loaded data is split for performing a k-fold cross validation and on each fold, a baysian optimization on the hyper-parameters of the model is performed to tune them.
+Each model is evaluated based on its ROC.

 ### models/model_gene_based.py: